New York Regional Ferries Website

 Define

-I envisioned how this journey would play out for these personas in a journey map.
+After, I envisioned how this journey would play out for these personas in a journey map.

 framed the problem in Point of View and How Might We exercises.